MichaelStott/KivMob/docs/tutorials.rst

     if __name__ == "__main__":
         BannerTest().run()

-The banner ad position can be changed to the bottom of the screen by setting top_pos to False.
+The banner location can be changed to the bottom of the screen by setting *top_pos* to *False*.

-Interstitial Ads
+Interstitials
 -----------------

-Interstitial ads full-screen ads that cover the entire app screen until dismissed by the app user.
+Interstitial ads are full-screen ads that cover the entire app until dismissed by the user.

 .. code-block:: python